top of page

 3. Piping & Ventilation

-A network of specialized pipe is installed, running from the suction point up through the house and out above the roofline.
+A network of specialized pipes is installed, running from the suction point up through the house and out above the roofline.
 This piping safely channels radon gas away from your living space.

 4. The Heart of the System: The Radon Fan